#phenomenalworld #phenomenaltastes #Chefactory

 Was invited by a friend for a dinner meetup at Chefactory.
 Since my better half is away, what more better to get your food fix without having to make anything?

 It’s a small outlet on the Outer Ring Road.
 I walked in with a friend around 9:00 pm.
 Considering the seating, the outlet had a decent crowd on a Wednesday.
-Quite alot of takeaways thought.
+Quite a lot of takeaways though.
 They do have sit-outs as well but the weather wasn’t too inclined to allow that.
 The same group runs Flechazo which is a more famous cousin.

 So after a short tour of their facility we got down to start belting and belting it sure was.
 Starting with Raw Pressury Guava and Sugarcane juice.